×

 The emphasis of this workshop is how to effectively meet and greet other dogs and/or people at close proximity on the street while maintaining calm and responsive behaviors from the dog and the handler.
 Real life situations are always unpredictable and messy so preparedness is key.
 Therefore, the environment on the street requires a two-fold process.
 We will cover both effective training exercises to practice, as well as necessary management techniques on how to gradually build a desired response from our dogs while passing by other people and dogs.

-Polite Greetings (click to view description)
+Polite Greeting (click to view description)

 Length: 1 hour